Northern Territory

 3. Mainland Malaysia imported 1556 head in 2004, 1690 head in 2005, a record 5777 head in 2006, but dropped to 582 in 2007.
 This is price sensitive market and can be substituted readily from other SE Asian supplies.

-5. In December, Sarawak plantation owners and Agricultural Department staff showed a lot of interest in farmed buffalo during a visit by the NT BIC in 2005, Sarawak has not imported buffalo since 1998, hopefully imports will start again in the near future.
+5. In December, Sarawak plantation owners and Agricultural Department staff showed a lot of interest in farmed buffalo during a visit by the NT BIC in 2005.
+Sarawak has not imported buffalo since 1998; hopefully imports will start again in the near future.
+NT Govt officers provided advice over a 2 year period to help increase efficiency on government farms.

 6. An import health protocol for buffalo to be imported into Indonesia from Australia was finalised in November 2005 with the first trial shipment of 100 head was exported to a feedlot near Lampung in December.
 Since this shipment has growth areas in exports with 820 in 2006, and 2865 in 2007.
-They are doing very well and hopefully this will develop into a very good market for farmed buffalo as there is also a lot of interest for buffalo as draught animals in small farming and aid projects
+They are doing very well and hopefully this will develop into a very good market for farmed buffalo as there is also a lot of interest for buffalo as draught animals in small farming and aid projects.
+Numbers built to 3815 in 2008, but have waned slightly since due to permit issuing restrictions by Indonesia as part of its policy push to self sufficiency in beef by 2014.

 7. Occasionally there are one-off overseas breeder consignments, which have gone to many different destinations as wide ranging as Cuba, New Guinea and Nigeria in the last 30 years.
-A large number of young buffalo were sent to Indonesia in the early 1980’s to be trained to pull ploughs in the rice fields.
+A large number of young buffalo were sent to Indonesia in the early 1980's to be trained to pull ploughs in the rice fields as part of the transmigration program.

 9. There is much interest in the Riverine buffalo for milking, particularly in southern states and New Zealand.
-There is an established dairy and cheese making enterprise at Yambuck in Victoria with mozzarella, yoghurt and other diary products manufactured.
-This dairy currently holds the majority of Australian Riverine buffalo stock.
+There is an established dairy and cheese making enterprise at Yambuk in Victoria with mozzarella, yoghurt and other dairy products manufactured.
+This dairy currently holds the majority of Australian Riverine buffalo stock, however numbers in other dairies are increasing rapidly.
+There are now 4 commercial dairies operating in Australia with more expected soon.

 10. In 2002 a dairy farmer from Millaa Millaa in QLD purchased some pure and crossbred Riverine buffalo from the Northern Territory, milking commenced in 2003.
-At first the farmer produced his own brand line of cheeses at a local cheese factory, but now mainly supplies a Cairns based cheese factory.
+At first the farmer produced his own brand line of cheeses at a local cheese factory, but now mainly supplies a Cairns based cheese factory and a cheesemaker in Sydney.
 This factory has gained prestigious cheese show awards over a number of years.
+He is now milking around 110 head on a twice daily basis.
 Mozzarella soft cheeses and yoghurts are produced.
-They have milked to a maximum of 68 head during 2007.

 Their main products are soft/moist Italian style buffalo mozzarella, soft marinated fetta, natural yoghurt and labna cream (spread able cheese)

-11. 11.
-A dairy farmer in Mallaney on the Sunshine Coast hinterland commenced diary operations with buffalo from the NT and supplies a local boutique cheese maker which specialises in local door sales.
-A further 6 cross breeds in-calf heifers were shipped in 2008.
+11. A dairy farming family in Maleny on the Sunshine Coast hinterland commenced diary operations with buffalo from the NT and they now supply 2 local boutique cheese makers which specialise in local door sales and farmers’ markets.
+A further 6 cross breeds in-calf heifers were shipped in 2008 from the NT and more in 2010.
+They are currently building the herd to increase production capability.